Research

 <Flatfishes>

-Four pleuronectid flatfishes inhabit the Seto Inland Sea: stone flounder (Ishigarei), marbled flounder (makogarei), ridged-eye flounder (meitagarei), and spotted halibut (hoshigarei).
-In particular, because the stock of marbled flounder has declined drastically, we are investigating the factors behind the decrease.
-We have also studied growth characteristics of juveniles under various temperatures or salinities through laboratory experiments.
+Four pleuronectid flatfish species inhabit the Seto Inland Sea: stone flounder (Platichthys bicoloratus), marbled flounder (Pseudopleuronectes yokohamae), ridged-eye flounder (Pleuronichthys lighti), and spotted halibut (Verasper variegatus).
+In particular, the stock of marbled flounder has decreased significantly, prompting investigations into the factors driving this decline.
+We also examine juvenile growth characteristics under various temperature and salinity conditions through controlled laboratory experiments.

 (Juveniles of stone flounder (left) and marbled flounder (right))